elucian/bee/syntax/structure.md

 * Aspect can be loaded from a driver or another aspect;
 * Public and private states from an aspect are persistent;
 * Aspect can be initialized only once;
-* Aspect elements can be used multiple times;
+* Aspect members can be used multiple times;

 **Restriction:**